juaparal/getting_cleaning_data_project/README.md

 4. Construction of the train data set

-  4.1.
-Read the subject_train.txt, Y_train.txt, X_train.txt
+  4.1 Read the subject_train.txt, Y_train.txt, X_train.txt

   4.2 Label the appropiate column names

-  4.3 Construction of a data set of traning data
+  4.3 Join the data to construct the traning data set

 5. Construction of the test data set (same steps)

-8. Read the subject_test.txt, Y_test.txt, X_test.txt
+  5.1 Read the subject_test.txt, Y_test.txt, X_test.txt

-9. Label the appropiate column names
+  5.2 Label the appropiate column names

-10. Construction of a data set of test data
+  5.3 Join the data to construct the test data set

-## Construction of the complete tidy data set for analysis.
+6. Construction of the complete tidy data set for analysis.

-11. It is saved as a txt file.
+  6.1 It is saved as a txt file.
 This is de tidy data set uploaded.

-12. It is solved the question "Extracting only the measurements on the mean and standard deviation for each measurement"
+7. It is solved the question "Extracting only the measurements on the mean and standard deviation for each measurement"

-13. I make a subset of the tidy data set choosing only the columns that have "std" or "mean" in the column name
+  7.1.
+I make a subset of the tidy data set choosing only the columns that have "std" or "mean" in the column name

-14. A data set named as "measurements" is constructed
+  7.2.
+A data set named as "measurements" is constructed

-15. It is solved the question "Creates a second, independent tidy data set with the average of each variable for each activity and each subject"
+8. It is solved the question "Creates a second, independent tidy data set with the average of each variable for each activity and each subject"

-16. It is used the library "plyr"
+  8.1.
+It is used the library "plyr"

-17. With the "ddply" instruction it is created the second tidy data set.
+  8.2.
+With the "ddply" instruction it is created the second tidy data set.

 Thus all the exercises have been completed.